We're making it easier for you to get to and from the Princes Freeway.

 Dunnings Road and Palmers Road, Point Cook

-- work on the new bridge foundations at Skeleton Creek.
+- work on the new bridge deck and barriers at Skeleton Creek.

 Total road construction requirements:

 - material to be excavated: 10,000 cubic metres

 - fill to be imported (unusable material excavated on site): 26,000 cubic metres

 - stormwater pit and pipe needed: 3,650 metres

 - foam bitumen (road stabiliser): 1,500 square metres

 - subsurface drains: 12,000 metres